grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # (advanced) Maximum number of CPUs that can simultaneously processes WAL
   # replay.
 If it is set to 0, then each TSDB is replayed with a concurrency
   # equal to the number of CPU cores available on the machine.
-If set to a
-  # positive value it overrides the deprecated
-  # -blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup option.
   # CLI flag: -blocks-storage.tsdb.wal-replay-concurrency
   [wal_replay_concurrency: <int> | default = 0]